Córdoba Province, Argentina: Geography

 Córdoba, located just north of the geographical center of the nation, is Argentina's fifth-largest province.
 The main feature of the province is the presence of an extensive plain covering the eastern two-thirds of the province and the existence of three major mountain ranges, which, combined, are known as Sierras de Córdoba: the easternmost range starts just west of the city of Córdoba and reaches altitudes of mostly around 1,000 m in the southern portion and over 1,500 m further north, with a maximum altitude of 1,950 m at Cerro Uritorco.
 West of this chain, two valleys contain most of the tourist spots in the province: the Calamuchita valley in the south and the Punilla Valley in the north, home of scenic towns such as Villa Carlos Paz, Cosquín, La Cumbre, and La Falda.

 West of these valleys, the Sierras Grandes form the highest chain in the province: their altitude increases gradually to form a plateau of 2,000 to 2,300 m known as Pampa de Achala, culminating with Cerro Champaqui on the western part, at 2,790 m.
 West of these mountains, there is an impressive drop towards the valley known as Valle de Traslasierra, and across the valley, the Sierras Orientales reach an altitude of 1,650 m at Cerro Yerba Buena.
-In the northeast corner of the province, a natural depression forms an extensive salt lake called Laguna Mar Chiquita.
+In the northeast corner of the province, a natural depression forms an extensive salt lake called Mar Chiquita Lake.
 The actual surface of the lake is 6,000 km2, but during extended dry periods (such as in the 1980s) it can be a third of that, with much higher salinity.
 The southeastern part of the province is home to numerous ponds, lakes, and wetlands.

 The climate of the province is predominantly temperate, with some regional variations.
 Generally speaking, summers are hot and humid, falls are pleasant, winters are extremely dry with strong variations in temperature, and springs are windy and variable.
-The eastern part of the province experiences summer average high temperatures between 30 and 32 C and lows of 16 to 18 C, with frequent thunderstorms and heat waves with temperatures higher than 38 °C alternating with periods of much dryer, pleasant weather following cold fronts.
+The eastern part of the province experiences summer average high temperatures between 30 and 32 C and lows of 16 to 18 C, with frequent thunderstorms and heat waves with temperatures higher than 38 °C alternating with periods of much drier, pleasant weather following cold fronts.
 Monthly precipitation during this season ranges from 90 to 120 mm.
 Nights are noticeably cooler in March, which is also the rainiest month, and April often brings very pleasant weather with highs around 23 °C and lows around 11 °C. Starting in May, rainfall is low, with less than 25 mm monthly during the winter.
 Frost arrives in late April in the south, and late May in the north.